 Founded in 1858, Denver is the capital of Colorado and is also the state’s largest city.
-Denver is remarkable in many ways: its highest point is 5,280 miles above sea level, earning it the nickname the “Mile High City.”
+Denver is remarkable in many ways: its highest point is 5,280 feet above sea level, earning it the nickname the “Mile High City.”
 Besides its beautiful landscape, the city is also notable for its eight professional sports teams.
 Also, according to Forbes, Denver is the fifth healthiest U.S. city with low rates of obesity, diabetes, and heart disease.
 Looking for local movers in Denver?
 Check out this list of local Atlas® Agents.

 Denver’s history dates back to 1858, when a small group of travelers found gold at Pikes Peak.
 In the 1860s, residents dedicated to helping the city grow raised $300,000 to build a railway through Denver.
 When the Denver Pacific Railway finally joined with the Union Pacific Railroad, the city’s businesses flourished, setting the pace for expansion that has grown Denver into the metropolis it is today.